tetracorp/dungeons-of-avalon/docs/_posts/2024-02-08-monster-encounters.md

 Worms.
 On DoA1 castle level 4, you will encounter 1 to 5 groups of enemies, each group will have 1 to 6 monsters, and the only monsters you will encounter are Green Dragon, Guard, and Hellworm.

+You will tend to encounter the maximum number of groups for the level.
+Technically, the game always attempts to generate the maximum number of groups, and each group has 0 to N monsters rather than 1 to N as listed.
+However, if it generates 0, that group isn't added.
+However, if it generates 0 groups, it will re-roll the entire encounter until it generates at least one group.

 ### Fixed encounters